City University London

 Added value: Close links with industry and the City of London (hence the name) help maintain a high level of graduate employability, particularly in its flagship courses in journalism, business and law.
 Since 1966, City's chancellor has been the Lord Mayor of London.
 The university is implementing a strategic plan involving investment of up to £200m in research-leading staff, its estate, and its information systems infrastructure.

 Any accommodation?
 Yes but it's expensive.
-Halls of residence start at £185.50 per week and go up to £299 per week.
+Halls of residence start at £185.50 and go up to £306 per week for first-year undergraduates.

 Transport links: Close to Liverpool Street, King's Cross, St Pancras International and London Bridge mainline stations.
 All City's main sites are within easy walking distance of tube stations in Zone One and there are several bus routes.

 Bursaries: The university offers various bursaries to students from low household income families.
-There are a number of scholarships available and courses such as nursing are NHS-funded.
-For more information visit City's bursaries and scholarships page.
+For more information visit City's bursaries and scholarship page.

 The fun stuff